ADP424/DnDie/README.md

 ## How to run

-_Note: a live version of this project can be found at `https://mdbook.me:4200`_
+_Note: a live version was created at `https://mdbook.me:4200`, although this has been discontinued_

 1. Clone the repository and navigate to `/estore-api`.
 2. Execute `mvn compile exec:java`